Brown marmorated stink bug: Population increase

 As of 2010, 17 states had been categorized as having established populations, and several other states along the eastern half of the United States were reported as having more than normal numbers of stink bugs.
 Stink bug populations rise because the climate in the United States is ideal for their reproduction.
 In optimal conditions, an adult stink bug can develop within 35 to 45 days after hatching.
-Female stink bugs are capable of laying 400 eggs in their lifetimes.
-The bug is also capable of producing at least one successful generation per year in all areas of the United States, no matter the climate.
+Female stink bugs can lay 400 eggs in their lifetimes.
+The bug can also produce at least one successful generation per year in all areas of the United States, no matter the climate.
 In warmer climates, multiple generations can occur annually, which can range from two generations in states such as Virginia to six generations in California, Arizona, Florida, Louisiana, Georgia, and Texas.

 The addition of two more generations allowed the population to explode, leading to the establishment of several other populations in neighboring states.
 Currently, no environmental limiting factors are apparently slowing their distribution across North America.
-They also are extremely mobile insects, capable of moving from host to host without causing disruption in their reproductive processes.
+They are also extremely mobile insects, capable of moving from host to host without causing disruption in their reproductive processes.
 Currently, populations are estimated to continue to grow and spread to other states and provinces, especially during unusual periods of warm weather.